The sections below give explanations for terms commonly used on this site. Select the ﬁrst letter of the term you're searching for.

 A former middle school which has been deemed secondary because most of its pupils are of secondary school age.

-Multi academy trust
+Multi academy trust (MAT)

 A trust responsible for a number of academies.
 It consists of members, akin to company shareholders, and trustees, responsible for governance.